wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 1. From your computer to the cluster : click and drag an text file item from the left local colum to the right remote column
 2. From the cluster to your computer : click and drag an text file item from he right remote column to the left local column
-3. Retrieve the file ssh-login.zip from the right window into your folder /home/login
+3. Retrieve the file you want from the right window into your folder on your PC